 Undergraduate Admissions Information

-These standards apply to the admission of students into all undergraduate programs.
+These standards are established for the admission of students into all undergraduate programs at Carolina University.

-Admission to Carolina University is predicated upon graduation from a high school of approved standing or successful completion of the General Education Development Test of the High School Equivalency examination (GED).
+Admission to Carolina University is contingent upon graduation from a high school of approved standing or successful completion of the General Education Development Test (GED) or the High School Equivalency examination (HSE).

 The prospective student should complete the following steps: